apache/incubator-brooklyn/docs/README.md

 Next it is recommended to go to the SVN dir and review the changes using the usual `svn` commands -- `status`, `diff`, `add`, `rm`, etc.
 Note in particular that deleted files need special attention (there is no analogue of `git add -A`!).
-Perhaps use:
+Look at deletions carefully, to try to avoid breaking links, but once you've done that these commands might be useful:

     cd ${BROOKLYN_SITE_DIR-../../incubator-brooklyn-site-public}
     svn add * --force
     svn rm $( svn status | sed -e '/^!/!d' -e 's/^!//' )

-You must then check in the changes:
+Then check in the changes (probably picking a better message than shown here):

     svn ci -m 'Update Brooklyn website'